jundalisay/superb/content/en/research/einstein/particle-problem/part-3.md

 This solution is free from singularities for all ﬁnite points in the space of two sheets and the charge is again represented by a bridge between the sheets.
 It is the representation of an elementary electrical particle without mass.

-4 If we had taken the usual sign for Tm, the solution would involve +e" instead of ——e‘2.
+4 If we had taken the usual sign for `Tm`, the solution would involve `+e"` instead of `——e‘2`.
 It would then not be possible, by making a coordinate transformation, to obtain a solution free from singularities.

 It so happens that we are forced to put the negative of the above into the gravitational equations if it is to be possible to obtain static spherically symmetric solutions of the equations, free from singularities, which could represent electrical particles.
 Making this change of sign one ﬁnds as the required solution